 --context user_data="file:///data/mobrain-bootstrap.cfg"

-where /storage/<id> is the identifier of the block storage device created previsouly and XXXXX stands for …?
+where /storage/<id> is the identifier of the block storage device created previously and XXX stands for the template version, currently 151.

 Three points are noticeable in this command line example.
 The first one is the usage of the mixin parameter to specify the OS template and the resource template specifying the hardware resource and Operating System image to be used by the Virtual Machine.
 The second important point is the linking of the previously created storage block, which will allow accessing the storage block as a local disk.
 The last important point is the usage of a contextualization script available locally: mobrain-bootstrap.cfg.
 This script will be responsible for bootstrapping the MoBrain Web Portal.

 Bootstrap using cloud-init contextualization script